rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/configure-azure-ad.md

     **Important:** When entering the Graph Endpoint in a custom config, remove the tenant ID from the URL:

     <code>http<span>s://g</span>raph.microsoft.com<del>/abb5adde-bee8-4821-8b03-e63efdc7701c</del></code>

+1. (Optional) In Rancher v2.9.0 and later, you can filter users' group memberships in Azure AD to reduce the amount of log data generated.
+See steps 4–5 of [Filtering Users by Azure AD Auth Group Memberships](#filtering-users-by-azure-ad-auth-group-memberships) for full instructions.

 1. Click **Enable**.